BroderickMitchell/WorkRight-HRIS/infra/azure/README.md

 `infra/azure/main.bicep` deploys the following:

 - Virtual network with dedicated application and data subnets (no subnet tags to satisfy ARM requirements)
-- Azure SQL server + database
+- Azure Database for PostgreSQL flexible server + database
 - Azure Storage account with a private container for attachments
 - Azure Service Bus namespace and queue
 - Azure Cache for Redis instance